shivhare-anshul/Pattern_replacement/README.md

 the complete code is written without using any external libraries.

-kindly feel free to contact me if get any doubt regarding the code.
+kindly feel free to contact me, if you get any doubt regarding the code.

 IISc email id: anshulshivha@iisc.ac.in gmail id: shivhareanshul78@gmail.com